-The San Mateo Countywide Comprehensive Bicycle and Pedestrian Plan describes three types of bicycle facilities in San Mateo County.
-Multi-Use Path (Class I), Bike Lanes (Class II) and Bike Routes (Class III).
+The San Mateo Countywide Comprehensive Bicycle and Pedestrian Plan describes three types of bicycle facilities in San Mateo County31: Multi-Use Path (Class I), Bike Lanes (Class II) and Bike Routes (Class III).
 Multi-use paths allow for two-way off-street use by bicycles and may also be suitable for shared use with pedestrians.
 Bike Lanes are a striped portion of road space for the preferential or exclusive use of bicyclists.
 Bike Routes are streets signed for shared bicycle and motor vehicle use, but without a dedicated space for bicyclists.
-Bike routes may incorporate Shared Roadway Bicycle Markings, sometimes referred to as "sharrows", as an additional treatment.
+Bike routes may incorporate Shared Roadway Bicycle Markings, sometimes referred to as "sharrows," as an additional treatment.
 In December of 2015, Caltrans provided design guidance for Class IV bikeways, referred to as Separated Bikeways or Cycle Tracks.
 These on-street facilities are designed for the exclusive use of bicycles and include a separation between the bikeway and the through vehicular traffic.
-The separation may include, grade separation, flexible posts, inflexible physical barriers, or on-street parking.
-The separation of the exclusive use of bicycles and include a separation, flexible posts, inflexible physical barriers, or on-street parking.
+The separation may include grade separation (raising the level of the bikeway by several inches above the roadway, similar to a sidewalk), flexible posts, inflexible physical barriers, or on-street parking (so that parked cars provide physical barrier between cyclists and motorists).32

-A total of 54 off street and 177 on-street bicycle facilities comprising a 231-mile network were identified in the San Mateo County in the 2000 San Mateo County Comprehensive Bicycle Route Plan.
-As of 2010, 141 miles (61%) of the network had been completed, including 42 miles of off street facilities and 99 miles of on-street facilities.
+A total of 54 off-street and 177 on-street bicycle facilities comprising a 231-mile network were identified in the San Mateo County in the 2000 San Mateo County Comprehensive Bicycle Route Plan.
+As of 2010, 141 miles (61%) of the network has been completed, including 42 miles of off-street facilities and 99 miles of on-street facilities.
 A map showing the countywide bikeway network, including existing and proposed facilities, is provided in the San Mateo Countywide Comprehensive Bicycle and Pedestrian Plan.